data-apis/dataframe-api/spec/02_use_cases.md

 Note that the function `from_dataframe()` is for illustration, and not proposed as part of the standard at this point.

-Every pair of data frame libraries could benefit from this conversion.
+Every pair of dataframe libraries could benefit from this conversion.
 But we can go deeper with an actual example.
 The conversion from an xarray `DataArray` to a pandas `DataFrame`, and the other way round.

-Even if xarray is not a data frame library, but a miltidimensional labeled structure, in cases where a 2-D is used, the data can be converted from and to a data frame.
+Even if xarray is not a dataframe library, but a miltidimensional labeled structure, in cases where a 2-D is used, the data can be converted from and to a dataframe.

 Currently, xarray implements a `.to_pandas()` method to convert a `DataArray` to a pandas `DataFrame`: